CodingTrain/Rainbow-Poem/README.md

 getting into forking, cloning & pulling added empty

-putting in some text where there no longer is a poem :(
+putting in some text here and looking for the rainbow poem :(